xma711/notebook/software_engineering/readings/clean_coder/README.md

 Professional says no when it is really impossible.
 Talk to the manager and come out with a realistic schedule or alternative solution.
-Never say "ok i will try" after being pressurised.
+Never say "ok i will try" after being pressurized.
 "try" is a bad word. (need to read the section again)

 professional commits to a thing when he is really sure that he can deliver.